markproy/bird-classification-workshop/README.md

 **This material is based upon work supported by the National Science Foundation under Grant No. 1010818.**

 **Any requests for further use of this data should be directed** [here](http://dl.allaboutbirds.org/nabirds).

+### Additional setup if you are leading a workshop

+If you are setting up this workshop for others, or if you are executing this workshop in your own AWS account (versus attending a workshop at which you are given access to a temporary AWS account that is pre-configured), read [these instructions](docs/lab0-environment.md).